isk03276/GANforArt/README.md

 # GANforArt
 **An implementation of "CAN: Creative Adversarial Networks"**

-**The aim of this repo is to implement a CAN model that can handle high-resolution images.**
+**The aim of this repo is to implement the CAN model that can handle high-resolution images.**

 ## Data